pmlmodelling/oceanVal/docs/source/how_to_use.rst

 You will get an error if you are inconsistent.

-.. directive-name:: How does oceanVal handle gridded data?
+.. admonition:: How does oceanVal handle gridded data?

     oceanVal works on the basis that gridded data can be converted to one of the following: